cloudmesh-community/fa18-523-60/paper/paper.md

 ### Creating a Database

 Creating a database is a straight forward process.
-First, we need to create the MongoClient object and specify the connection (IP address) as well as the name of the database we are trying to create [@www-w3schools].
+First,one needs to create the MongoClient object and specify the connection (IP address) as well as the name of the database they are trying to create [@www-w3schools].
 The example of this command is presented in the followng section:
 ```
 $ import pymongo

-client = pymongo.MongoClient("mongodb://localhost:27017/")
+client = pymongo.MongoClient('mongodb://localhost:27017/')

 db = client['cloudmesh']